- Military Life Cycle

 - Review individual School and District Report Cards before making a permanent change of station.
 These reports are the best and most accurate information for making the right school selection for your child.
 Visit your state’s department of education website or the district’s website to view your child’s future school report.

 - Request accommodations for children with special needs.
-If your child qualifies for test-taking accommodations, those accommodations must be documented in the child’s Individualized Education Program or the 504 Plan.
+If your child qualifies for test-taking accommodations, those accommodations must be documented in the child’s Individualized Education Program, or IEP, or the 504 Plan.
 Find out more about the accommodations for which your child may qualify from the Exceptional Family Member Program or school liaison staff.
 Additionally, you can access a special needs consultant through Military OneSource EFMP Resources, Options and Consultations.
 Consultants can answer your questions and concerns related to your child with special needs.
-Call 800-342-9647.
-OCONUS/International?
-Click here for calling options.
+Call 800-342-9647, set up a live chat or view overseas calling options.

 - Talk to your child about the tests.
 Do not overly emphasize test scores or results, but be clear about what will be different at the new school.
-Assure your child that good study habits all year as well as practice sessions with the teacher can help them feel less stressed about standardized testing and changing schools.
+Assure children that good study habits all year as well as practice sessions with teachers can help them feel less stressed about standardized testing and changing schools.

 If your child will be attending public school in another state, it’s important that you and your family understand these helpful pointers so you both can be prepared for the transition.
 Preparing for your move by reviewing your child’s school testing policies and performance will help ease some of the stress associated with an academic move.